Stephanie Stadden

 • B.S., Athletic Training and Physical Education, Minnesota State University

-Stadden has presented at regional and national professional conferences with her original research examining topics related to the psychology of injury and psychological skills used for peak performance.
-She also consults with student-athletes regarding mental performance in sport and returns to sport following injury.
+Stadden has presented original research at regional and national professional conferences.
+Her scholarly work examines the psychology of injury, psychological skills associated with peak performance, and academic and athletic identity and motivation among college athletes.
+She also consults with student-athletes on mental performance in sport and the psychological aspects of returning to play following injury.